 Simply put, an algorithm in computer science is a series of instructions or processes designed to help a computer solve a problem logically.
 Since computer scientists use computers for real-world problem solving, they need to know how to work with algorithms.
 This is how, for instance, programmers learn to write efficient programs.
 An efficient program uses less memory and takes less time to execute while solving complex problems.

 During undergraduate studies, students will encounter algorithms when learning a subject called data structures and algorithms.
-But many are surprised to find out that this is not the first time they encounter them; they have been using algorithms since beginning algebra.
+But many are surprised to find out that this is not the first time they have encountered them; they have been using algorithms since beginning algebra.

 When computer science and math work together to build applications, those applications accurately interact with the real world.
 Math, after all, is the language of nature.
 It is the language we have invented and refined since ancient Roman times to correctly describe the patterns we observe in nature and do something useful with those descriptions.